ZhengyangShan/GIFI/README.md

 </div>

-This repository provides code, datasets, and evaluation pipelines for analyzing and measuring gender inclusivity and bias in large language models (LLMs).
+This repository provides code, datasets, and evaluation pipelines for analyzing and measuring gender inclusivity and fairness in large language models (LLMs).
 We introduce the **Gender Inclusivity Fairness Index (GIFI)** — a comprehensive and scalable benchmark for LLMs across binary and non-binary gender representations.

 🔍 [Website](https://zhengyangshan.github.io/GIFI.github.io/)